PLS regression example

 import spectrochempy as scp

-The data set is available to download from the Eigenvector Archive:
+The data is available from the Eigenvector archive:

 ds_list = scp.read("http://www.eigenvector.com/data/Corn/corn.mat", merge=False)